zooniverse/help/docs/best-practices/4-sunset.md

 * **Maintain Public Visibility:** Keep your project set to 'public' (within your zooniverse.org/lab/XXXX/visibility page; replace XXXX with your project number to access this URL).
 * **Keep a Workflow Active:** In zooniverse.org/lab/XXXX/workflows, keep at least one workflow set to Active.
 This workflow should be fully complete (not a practice workflow with an infinite retirement limit).
 It will appear on your project page as 100% complete with a small number of subjects remaining, providing a public record of the project’s tasks for volunteers and other researchers.
 * **Update your About/Results Page:** Share how the data has been or will be used, any results or publications, and what comes next.
-If analysis is ongoing, include a timeline for future updates.
+If analysis is ongoing, include a timeline for future updates, and be sure to follow through.
 * **Post a Message in Talk:** Thank your volunteers and let them know the project is complete (or entering a long-term pause).
 Include a link to your Results page and highlight key outcomes or milestones.
 * **Add a Project Announcement:** Use your project’s announcement banner to clearly indicate that classifications are complete and direct volunteers to your Talk post for more information.
-If you’re willing, great to include the following line (to build participant awareness of the myriad of opportunities available): "To browse other active projects that still need your classifications, check out \[zooniverse.org/projects\](https://www.zooniverse.org/projects)"
+If you’re willing, great to include the following line (to build participant awareness of other Zooniverse opportunities available): "To browse other active projects that still need your classifications, check out \[zooniverse.org/projects\](https://www.zooniverse.org/projects)"
-* **Send a Newsletter Update:** Email contact@zooniverse.org to send an update to your volunteer community; 100% OK to reuse text from your Talk post, About/Results page, etc. You can find the instructions for writing a project newsletter [here](newsletters.md).
+* **Send a Newsletter Update:** Email contact@zooniverse.org to send an e-newsletter update to your volunteer community; 100% OK to reuse text from your Talk post, About/Results page, etc. You can find the instructions for writing a project newsletter [here](newsletters.md).
 * **Notify the Zooniverse Team:** Email contact@zooniverse.org to let us know your project is ready to be moved to the *Finished* category.
 (This is an administrative step that our team will complete for you.)

 ## **What if you plan to upload new data in the future?**